-Challenging Students to Do Their Best Work

-To what extent did students' courses challenge them to do their best work?
+Challenging Students to Do Their Best Work To what extent did students' courses challenge them to do their best work?
 Response options ranged from 1 = "Not at all" to 7 = "Very much."

-Academic Emphasis

-How much did students say their institution emphasizes spending significant time studying and on academic work?
+Academic Emphasis How much did students say their institution emphasizes spending significant time studying and on academic work?
 Response options included "Very much," "Quite a bit," "Some," and "Very little."

-Item Comparisons

-By examining individual NSSE questions, you can better understand what contributes to your institution's performance on the Engagement Indicators.
-This section displays the five questions^a on which your students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
+University of New Hampshire at Manchester Item Comparisons By examining individual NSSE questions, you can better understand what contributes to your institution's performance on the Engagement Indicators.
+This section displays the five questions on which your students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
 Parenthetical notes indicate whether an item belongs to a specific Engagement Indicator or is a High-Impact Practice.
-While these questions represent the largest differences (in percentage points), they may not be the most important to your institutional mission or current program or policy goals.
+While these questions represent the largest differences (in percentage points), they may not be the most important to your institutional mission or current program or policy goals, or equally available to all students.
 For additional results, see your Frequencies and Statistical Comparisons report.

-First-year

-Highest Performing Relative to NH/MA/VT Public

-Quality of interactions with students^d (QI)

-Quality of interactions with student services staff (...)^d (QI)
+First-year Highest Performing Relative to NH/MA Publics Extent to which courses challenged you to do your best workd Quality of interactions with other administrative staff and offices (...)d (QI) Instructors taught in a way that aligns with how you prefer to learnc Quality of interactions with student services staff (...)d (QI) Used numerical information to examine a real-world problem or issue (...)b (QR) Lowest Performing Relative to NH/MA Publics